bariscanyeksin/supertrend_telegram_bot/README.md

 I recommend writing maximum of 12 symbols to avoid getting a limit error for using without a Tradingview account.
 If you want use it with more symbols, you can do this with another for loop and another symbol list.
 But don't overdo it.

-Don't forget to modify the symbol list to your favourites symbols.
+And finally don't forget to modify the symbol list to your favourites symbols.

-And finally this is not financial advice.
-This bot just scan selected crypto/stock symbols for Supertrend indicator and send signals as a Telegram message.

 ✌️